 import dask.dataframe as dd df = dd.read_csv('data/2016-*.*.csv', parse_dates=['timestamp']) df.groupby(df.timestamp.dt.hour).value.mean().compute()

 Directory of CSV files on HDFS¶

 The same analyst as above uses dask.dataframe with the dask.distributed scheduler to analyze terabytes of data on their institution’s Hadoop cluster straight from Python.
-This uses the HDFS3 Python library for HDFS management
+This uses either the hdfs3 or pyarrow Python libraries for HDFS management

 This solution is particularly attractive because it stays within the Python ecosystem, and uses the speed and algorithm set of Pandas, a tool with which the analyst is already very comfortable.

 from dask.distributed import Client client = Client('cluster-address:8786') import dask.dataframe as dd df = dd.read_csv('hdfs://data/2016-*.*.csv', parse_dates=['timestamp']) df.groupby(df.timestamp.dt.hour).value.mean().compute()

 The same analyst has a bunch of files of a custom format not supported by Dask.dataframe, or perhaps these files are in a directory structure that encodes important information about his data (such as the date or other metadata.)
 They use dask.delayed to teach Dask.dataframe how to load the data and then pass into dask.dataframe for tabular algorithms.